Learn powerful up to date methods from the experts that will stop bed bugs in their tracks and get rid of them for good.

 Regardless of the treatment method, you select, finding the right licensed and insured pest control company to partner with can take time.
 Interview multiple professionals and ask detailed questions regarding their experience, procedures they use, and their success rates.

 Before you commit or sign any contract, find out when they are available to do the initial treatment and ask about their practice for follow-up appointments.

 Another factor that affects how long it takes to get rid of bed bugs is understanding that you will be responsible for preparing the room for treatment.

 Bed bugs hide in the smallest of crevices including the joints in your bedside table.
 Your pest control company will give you a prep sheet of things you need to do before they can treat the room.

-Allow yourself plenty of time to accomplish this before they come to treat.
+Allow yourself plenty of time to accomplish this before they come to treat you.
 Not only does proper preparation increase the effectiveness of the treatment, but insufficient preparation may also cause the company to reschedule/delay the treatment.